 How to build honesty and candour in your business

 Telling it straight.
-Being open and honest.
-Giving constructive guidance and feedback.
+Being open and honest and giving constructive guidance and feedback.
 They all sound simple but are, in fact, really hard.
-For many people, being direct and confronting difficult issues pushes them right out of their comfort zone.
-Add to this our good old British reserve and you often find that companies in the UK are hotbeds for negative gossip, backstabbing and mistrust.
+Being direct and confronting difficult issues pushes many people right out of their comfort zone.
+Add to this our good old British reserve, and you often find that companies in the UK are hotbeds for negative gossip, backstabbing and mistrust.

-If you’re wanting to grow your business and reap the benefits of scaling-up, you need to sort this out right from the start.
+If you want to grow your business and reap the benefits of scaling up, you must sort this out immediately.
 Make it your number one priority.
-Everything filters down from the top so lead by example.
+Everything filters down from the top, so lead by example.